 Beginning the Budget App - Finishing the First Route

-I realised that returning the username with the JWT is not useful to the rest of the app - I must return the user_id
+I realised that returning the username with the JWT is not useful to the rest of the app - I must return the user_id instead.
+This can then be used in future requests.

 Changing JWT